gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 * **"forcewall"** kwall flat-well restraint
 * **"enable_restraint"** turn the flat-well restraint on/off with the booleans "true"/"false".
 Might explode simulation if initiated from initial_condition": "mixed"

-In addition to these required inputs, LJ_simulation.py can also take restart files as inputes and write them as outputs after simulation.
+In addition to these required inputs, LJ_simulation.py can also take restart files as inputs and write them as outputs after simulation.
 These are controlled by additional parameters **"rstin_prefix"** and **"rstout_prefix"**.

 One warning: I do not suggest using minimization.
 For two-dimenional systems minimization can move particles along the z-axis, and I do not think it is possible to correct this behavior without modifiying code that would need to be recompiled.
 Additionally, Packmol does a good job of constructing the system, so minimization should not be necessary in tree-dimensional systems either.